Embark Behavioral Health

 The best way to manage our screen time and balance it with other things that are important to our mental health is to prioritize the things we have learned about that impact our mental health.
 We can ask ourselves how much sleep we are getting, if we are alert and functioning well at school and/or work, and then make goals to spend specific amounts of time seeking face to face interactions with others each day.
 Screen time is great.
 Sometimes it is so helpful just to veg out, and it is a great way to keep track of relationships.
 But we need to experience those relationships in real life to help our mental and emotional health.
 We need human interaction to stay healthy both mentally and physically.
 If we prioritize our real-life ahead of our screen time, then we can find a balance.
 We can enjoy social media, video games, our favorite shows, and movies and more and still be healthy if we can maintain balance with our real lives.

 Use your mental health knowledge to find balance in your life.
-Potomac Programs can be a reference point of mental health for you.
+Embark Behavioral Health can be a reference point of mental health for you.
 For questions call 1-855-809-0409.